216 Best Restaurants in Iceland

 The only mushroom farmers in Iceland invite you to feast on pâté, spreads, sauces, and ice cream—all made out of mushrooms.
 There's an emphasis on slow cooking, and their herbs, meat, and vegetables come from neighboring farms.

-Located inside the Fosshotel Húsavík, this beautifully designed restaurant is a convenient place for guests to dine, although you don't need to be a guest to eat here.
-While their main menu offers traditional first rate Icelandic fare, they also have pizzas and great burgers.
+This beautifully designed hotel restaurant is a convenient place for guests to dine, although you don't need to be a guest to eat here.
+While their main menu offers traditional first-rate Icelandic fare, they also have great burgers.

 For a true chocolate high, visit Frida—aka the chocolate temptress of the north—who sells exceptional handmade chocolates in her delightful coffee shop.
 The decor is stylish, from the cartoon-covered walls of the bathroom to all the featured works of art, but the chocolates are the star attractions here, with some surprising flavors like blue cheese and beer.